suechan2016/webAutomation/README.md

 3. In Eclipse, right click on project > Select properties > Java build path > Libraries
 4. Drag "client-combined-3.4.0-nodeps.jar" from selenium-java-3.4.0 folder and drag all jar inside "lib" folder, then add
 5. In command line, install webdriver.
 Run "npm install webdriver"

+Test Execution
+Right click on ChannelVuew.java, then run as java Application